Shock collar: Deterring predation in the wild

-The 2017 Ziv meta-study did not include this study because it did not measure the physical or mental health of the dogs that were shocked.

 Criticism

-Even in countries where shock collars are legal, their use is controversial.
+Even in countries where shock collars are legal, their use is controversial, with differing positions among animal welfare organizations, veterinary associations, professional trainers, and policymakers.

-Fear Free-certified trainers also prohibit the use of shock collars.
-The Canadian Association of Professional Dog Trainers, PACT and the BC SPCA's AnimalKind Accreditation prohibit members from using shock collars.
+Positions of veterinary associations

 The AVSAB (American Veterinary Society of Animal Behavior) has strengthened their position statement on all aversive methods, including shock collars, which now states "The application of aversive methods – which, by definition, rely on application of force, pain, or emotional or physical discomfort – should not be used in canine training or for the treatment of behavioral disorders."